Open Way Zen Brisbane

 Open Way Zen Byron Bay

-Sessions comprise of zazen (seated meditation), kinhin (walking meditation), and the occasional dharma talk or discussion.
+Sessions comprise of zazen (seated meditation), kinhin (walking meditation), and regular dharma talks.

-For futher information and address details please contact Kester on 0422 175 478 or email
+For futher information and address details please contact Enmei-san on 0401 788 820 or email

 Open Way Zen Murwillumbah

 Murwillumbah Zazen Monday evenings 5:00 for 5:15.

 For details phone Eric Dokan: 0491 470 981